 - medial pectoral nerve with sural nerve graft to the long thoracic nerve

-The procedure has been shown to innervate the long thoracic nerve and provides benefit of muscle preservation.
+The procedure has been shown to innervate the long thoracic nerve and provides the benefit of muscle preservation.

 In this procedure fusion of the anterior scapula is done the posterior rib cage, with wire cables and/or plates and screws

 It is often the last resort when treatments have failed.
 It is also considered in scapular winging from diffuse neuromuscular disorders.

 The primary goal is pain relief though it also provides limited increase in shoulder motion 20 degrees increase in abduction].

 It is associated with complications like nonunion, adhesive capsulitis and symptomatic hardware.